yqiaorong/dream-viewer/README.md

 * encoding_ZW.py (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on Zhang & Wamsley dataset using the 'spatial correlation method'.
 The correlation scores of each dream is saved.)

-* encoding_ZW_REM.py (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on REM dreams Zhang & Wamsley dataset using the 'spatial correlation method'.
+* encoding_ZW_REM.py --all_or_best (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on REM dreams Zhang & Wamsley dataset using the 'spatial correlation method'.
 The correlation scores of each dream is saved.)

-* encoding_ZW_REM_fs.py (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on REM dreams Zhang & Wamsley dataset using the 'spatial correlation method' with extra feature selections.)
+* encoding_ZW_REM_fs.py --all_or_best (This file trains the EEG encoding model on THINGS EEG2 dataset and tests the EEG encoding model on REM dreams Zhang & Wamsley dataset using the 'spatial correlation method' with extra feature selections.)

 ### 04_plots